zjin-lcf/HeCBench/README.md

 ### cfd
   The CFD solver in the Rodinia benchmark suite (http://lava.cs.virginia.edu/Rodinia/download_links.htm)

+### che
+  Phase-field simulation of spinodal decomposition using the Cahn-Hilliard equation (https://github.com/myousefi2016/Cahn-Hilliard-CUDA)

 ### chi2
   The Chi-square 2-df test.
 The input data must be downloaded before running the test.
 Please see README for the link.